How to Overcome Interview Nerves: Calm Techniques for Before, During & After

 Frequently Asked Questions About Interview Nerves

-What should I do if I start panicking during the interview?
+What should I do if I feel nervous in the waiting room?

-Is it normal to feel nervous even after the interview?
+Is it normal to feel sick before an interview?